Sparse expansions of multicomponent oxide configuration energy using coherency & redundancy

-In the case of the CEM, the measurement matrix $M = A\Pi$ is made up of the values of a relatively small set of truncated correlation vectors evaluated for each of the training structures for which DFT energies have been calculated.
-The correlation vectors only include functions associated with clusters within a physical predefined cutoff radius and cluster size.
-It has been shown that matrices made up of random measurements, such as those composed of Gaussian vectors on the unit hypersphere, satisfy the RIP with overwhelming probability and lead to high levels of incoherence.\cite{candesIntroductionCompressiveSampling2008} Random measurements have been previously reported to lead to effective training structure selection and resulting accurate under-determined fits of CE's for simple metallic alloys.\cite{nelsonCompressiveSensingParadigm2013, nelsonClusterExpansionMade2013} Nevertheless, selecting training structures such that the resultant measurement matrix has high incoherence and ideally satisfies the RIP with a small constant, becomes difficult and in some cases almost impossible for materials systems with more complex physics.
+It has been shown that matrices made up of random measurements, such as those composed of Gaussian vectors on the unit hypersphere, satisfy the RIP with overwhelming probability and lead to high levels of incoherence.\cite{candesIntroductionCompressiveSampling2008} Random measurements have been previously reported to lead to effective training structure selection and resulting accurate underdetermined fits of CE's for binary metallic alloys.\cite{nelsonCompressiveSensingParadigm2013, nelsonClusterExpansionMade2013} Nevertheless, selecting training structures such that the resultant measurement matrix has high incoherence and ideally satisfies the RIP with a small constant, becomes difficult and in some cases almost impossible for materials systems with more complex physics.
 This can be generally understood as a result of physically imposed sampling constraints.
 Usually the vast majority of all possible configurations will have high energies that are complicated if not impossible to compute with first principles methods.
 For example, systems with configurations that undergo large structural relaxations can no longer be mapped back to the fixed structure underlying the CE.
 As another example, certain cluster occupations in ionic systems are difficult to access when very high electrostatic repulsion exists.
 Finally, charge neutrality constraints in heterovalent ionic systems restricts the possible configurations that can be sampled.
-These phenomena complicate and in many cases prevent the possibility of obtaining appropriate correlation matrices with minimal coherence required for classical CS recovery, even with previously proposed methods, such as the aforementioned use of uniformly random Gaussian vectors.
+These phenomena complicate and in many cases prevent the possibility of obtaining appropriate correlation matrices with minimal coherence required for classical CS recovery, even with previously proposed methods, such as the aforementioned use of uniformly random vectors over the hypersphere.